Video and Sound Production : Project 2

 Sound: Music cuts out briefly, replaced by aggressive, disorienting sound effects.

 SHOT 1 (CU to MS, W head snaps back, and back to conscious): Quick cut after the punch.
-This implies disorientation and a reset, crucial for the "forgetting" concept.

 Sound: Disorienting, high-pitched ringing or a whoosh.